antrea-io/antrea/docs/windows.md

 ## Known issues
 1. HNS Network is not persistent on Windows.
-So after the Windows Node reboot, the HNS Network created by antrea-agent is removed, and the Open vSwitch Extension is disabled by default.
+So after the Windows Node reboots, the HNS Network created by antrea-agent is removed, and the Open vSwitch Extension is disabled by default.
 In this case, the stale OVS bridge and ports should be removed.
 A help script [Clean-AntreaNetwork.ps1](https://raw.githubusercontent.com/tanzu/antrea/master/hack/windows/Clean-AntreaNetwork.ps1)